Products to improve your audio quality

 One of the things that we had to take into consideration was portability and that may well be the case with yourself no matter what profession you are in.
 There would be many instances where she would be out at a conference, the supermarket, a farmers’ market or simply a great location and wanted to record a video, live stream or interview.
 The phone microphone or earphone mic just wasn’t good enough and we knew there were better options.

-The Rode SmartLav+ at $73.58 was the portable option that we went for and about 3 years later it’s still a mic we use regularly.
+The Rode SmartLav+ can be found around $70-80 and was the portable option that we went for.
+Four years later it’s still a mic we use regularly which is a testament to build quality.
 Rode is an established company that produces great microphones and this mic comes with a 1-year warranty.
 The SmartLav+ is a lavalier microphone that plugs into the audio jack socket of an iPhone (or Android phone, laptop or computer with an adapter) and clips onto clothing just below the neck.
 Its closeness to your mouth allows it to clearly pick up what you are saying – even in noisy environments and blends in on dark clothing.
 It is a vast improvement on the iPhone mic and the mic on the headphones and will improve the richness of your audio in any phone streaming or video recording that you do.
-Check out the product here https://amzn.to/2D6oceF
+Check out the latest price here.
+We found the length of the cord to be more than sufficient but you can also purchase a 20ft extension if you need.

 These USB Microphones are easy to use and of a high quality